Shere Hite, one of history’s most influential sexologists, died this week at age 77.

 But plenty has not changed.
 The clitoris rarely appears in school sex education.
 For couples who have sex only in the dark, its location—and even its existence—can be a mystery.
 I still get couples wanting therapy for the woman’s “orgasm problem”—which often turns out to be an over-reliance on intercourse, combined with lack of attention to the clitoris and insufficient communication.
 As my colleague Lonnie Barbach used to say, “The most important sentence in English may be ‘a quarter of an inch to the left, please.’”

 Unfortunately, what also has not changed is that sexual information that contradicts political agendas is often attacked—along with its messenger.
 Accurate school sex education reduces sexual problems—but local citizens and governments refuse to allow it.
 Pornography doesn’t increase crime, divorce, or sexual dysfunction, but activists continue to spread lies about it, and quack “porn addiction” treatment programs are increasing.
-And when scientists carefully document the facts about transgender lives—how transitioning generally doesn’t increase life satisfaction, and how there’s a clear pattern of social contagion driving it (as with cutting and bulimia)—those scientists are attacked, de-platformed, and told their data are “hurtful.”
+And when scientists carefully document the facts about transgender lives—how transitioning doesn’t always increase life satisfaction, and how there’s a clear pattern of social contagion driving it among young women (as with cutting and bulimia)—those scientists are attacked, de-platformed, and told their data are “hurtful.”

 In 1995 the pressure on Hite in America was so intense, and so personal, that she renounced her U.S. citizenship and spent the rest of her life in Europe.
 If Hite were doing her groundbreaking work today, frightened people would use Facebook and Twitter to damage her and destroy her work.